XtremeOwnage/rPDU2MQTT/Examples/unRAID/README.md

 ## Prerequisites

-Before you begin you need access to your docker appdata folder `mnt/user/appdata`
+Before you begin it is ~highly recommended~ to have access to the docker appdata folder `mnt/user/appdata`

 Two methods:
  - [Rootshare](https://forums.unraid.net/topic/58053-video-guide-how-to-setup-a-root-share-in-unraid-1-share-to-rule-them-all/)